nguyenphuminh/catbrain/README.md

 ## Todos

-Current what I have in my mind are:
+Currently what I have in mind are:

-* Refactor code.
+* Code refactoring.
 * More activation functions.
-* Train with GPU.
+* Training with GPU.
-* More neural network models?
+* More neural network architectures.

 ## Copyrights and License

-Copyrights © 2024 Nguyen Phu Minh.
+Copyrights © 2025 Nguyen Phu Minh.

 This project is licensed under the GPL 3.0 License.